John has lived in Wanstead for the last twenty odd years and has been a regular runner (no longer!), walker and cyclist in the park.

-Recently retired and a new member of the Committee, John aims to use his new found freedom to make a meaningful contribution to the preservation of the park environment we are so fortunate to have.
+Recently retired and a new member of the Now a Committee member for five years, as Chair of the Friends, John aspires to make a meaningful contribution to the preservation of the park environment we are so fortunate to have.

 Richard spent most of his life in East London, latterly in Wanstead.
 Some of his earliest memories are of Wanstead Park, and he is keenly interested in its conservation.
 A keen amateur historian, Richard would like to see Wanstead Park’s history become better known and appreciated.
 Now retired, Richard worked as a civil servant.
 He now lives in Colchester.

 I regularly walk in the Park and I am fascinated by its history.
 I have some (hopefully) useful experience to contribute to the Friends.
 My last employer was the London Development Agency where I worked on Urban Regeneration projects as senior project manager 2000 – 2007.
 Since then, I have been self- employed.
 My specialist area is Creative Industries, both revenue projects and capital workspace schemes.
 Nowadays, I raise funds for non-profit organisations and I look forward to raising cash for Friends of Wanstead Parklands ventures in Wanstead Park.